The Magickers: The Books

-As the Magickers try to find the third and most important Gate into Haven, the elder members are being stricken by a strange ailment that drains their power and ages them.
+As the Magickers try to find the third and most important Gate into Haven, the elder members are struck by a strange ailment that drains their power and ages them.
 And the Dark Hand is more than willing to take advantage of the Magickers' weakness to strike.
 Even when Jason does find the Dragon Gate, the final gate to Haven it is not going to be easy to open, as he must first defeat the intelligent dragon that guards it.